Chrissy Metz Talks ‘This Is Us’ Weight Loss & ‘Chubby’ Past: Did She Have Gastric Bypass?

 “The trajectory is that Kate will be losing weight just as I will in real life to reflect the character in her arc and her journey.”

 Metz described that plan as “exciting,” admitting that shedding pounds is an issue that she has “struggled with and contemplated.”
-Chrissy has gone through weight highs and lows, but points out that if she had already succeeded in achieving her goal, she would not have the “amazing” opportunity offered by This Is Us.
+Chrissy has gone through weight highs and lows but points out that if she had already succeeded in achieving her goal, she would not have the “amazing” opportunity offered by This Is Us.

 “I have lost weight and I’ve gained weight back,” said Metz candidly.